jaehho/jaehho/resume/main.typ

   start-date: "May 2024",
   end-date: "Aug 2024",
 )
-- Developed and optimized advanced time-series forecasting models using GluonTS, Chronos, and Darts to generate actionable price predictions for flagship petrochemical products, enabling data-driven decision-making.
+- Developed and optimized advanced *time-series forecasting* models using *GluonTS*, *Chronos*, and *Darts* to generate actionable price predictions for flagship petrochemical products, enabling data-driven decision-making.
-- Refactored backend data pipelines, transitioning from MongoDB to ClickHouse and improving data flow efficiency.
+- Refactored backend data pipelines in *Django*, transitioning from *MongoDB* to *ClickHouse* and improving performance.
 - Built a web backend for business analysts, automating the aggregation of news and articles via APIs and integrating LLM-driven sentiment analysis with aforementioned forecasting models to enhance market insights.

 #work(